Build AI agents for your help desk. Keep KB gaps, ticket flow, and team performance visible.

 Where Help Desk Manager teams usually start

 Help Desk Manager teams usually start with the repeatable jobs that eat time every week: find the gaps before your customers do, track metrics without building spreadsheets by hand, and find where tickets stall in your process.
 For help desk managers who need better visibility across knowledge gaps, ticket flow, and team performance without manual reporting.
-Pinksheep turns those recurring requests into one reviewable agent plan so the team can connect the right tools, inspect the sequence of steps, and keep important writes approval-first before anything changes in production.
+Pinksheep turns those recurring requests into a reviewable plan so the team can connect the right tools, inspect the sequence of steps, and keep important changes approval-first before anything updates in production.

 Common questions